 - Accounting of the Trust: Each year, the trustee will also be required to give a full accounting of the trust (assets, liabilities, revenue received, payments made, etc.) to the beneficiaries.
 This cannot be waived by the trustee and must be performed annually.

 Proudly Serving Trustees Throughout Florida

 While the trustee is required to personally undertake as much of the administration as possible, this does not prohibit the trustee from seeking the assistance of professionals, including accountants, bookkeepers, and attorneys to during the performance of their duties.
 Given the personal exposure a trustee undertakes when accepting the job of trust administration, smart trustees consult with experienced trust planning and administration attorneys to guide them in their efforts.

 A flip side of a trustee's duty is a beneficiary's right.
 A trustee who fails to perform their duties can be subject to suit by the beneficiary for breach of fiduciary duty and can be compelled, among other things, to provide accountings.

 The dedicated Florida trust administration lawyers at Adrian Philip Thomas, P.A. have been serving clients since 2002 and have represented more than 3,000 clients in estate-related disputes.
 We have extensive experience both prosecuting and defending a wide variety of causes of action.
-Our attorneys have varied backgrounds that make them extraordinarily well-suited to handle your legal matters.
+Our probate and guardianship attorneys have varied backgrounds that make them extraordinarily well-suited to handle your legal matters.